energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

 This package is a NestJS application that uses [ethers.js](https://docs.ethers.io/v5/) to interact with the smart contracts on blockchain.
 It is tightly coupled with the [Exchange module](./exchange.md).

 The package has two core NestJS modules:

 - [deposit-watcher](#deposit-watcher)
 - [withdrawal-processor](#withdrawal-processor)

 ## deposit-watcher
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange-io-erc1888/src/deposit-watcher)

+The deposit-watcher handles the transfer of assets to the Exchange wallet.
+Once an EAC is in the Exchange wallet, it is active on the Exchange, meaning it can be posted for sale, transferred to another Exchange Deposit address, or claimed.

-The [deposit-watcher service](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-io-erc1888/src/deposit-watcher/deposit-watcher.service.ts) sets up a listener for transfers (deposits) of [Energy Attribute Certificates (EACs)](../user-guide-glossary.md#energy-attribute-certificate) from the Registry to the [Exchange wallet](../user-guide-glossary.md#exchange-wallet), and emits events to the DepositDiscoveredEventHandler when they occur.
+The [deposit-watcher service](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-io-erc1888/src/deposit-watcher/deposit-watcher.service.ts) sets up a listener for transfers (deposits) of [Energy Attribute Certificates (EACs)](../user-guide-glossary.md#energy-attribute-certificate) from the Registry to the [Exchange wallet](../user-guide-glossary.md#exchange-wallet), and emits events to the [Exchange module](./exchange.md) so that corresponding assets can be updated in their respective repositories.
+The deposited EAC is then posted for sale as an ask on the Exchange.

-When the deposit-watcher module initializes, The service does the following:
+When the deposit-watcher module initializes, The service does the following to set up the deposit listener:

-1. Creates an interface of the ERC-1888 token in order to interact with the contract:
+1. Creates an interface of the ERC-1888 token (the token standard for EACs) in order to interact with the contract:

 ```
 private tokenInterface = new ethers.utils.Interface(Contracts.RegistryExtendedJSON.abi);